Therapy With Christian

 Insured, and registered member of the British Association for Counselling and Psychotherapy.

-Diploma in Integrative Psychotherapeutic Counselling (CPCAB)
+• Diploma in Integrative Psychotherapeutic Counselling (CPCAB)

-Registered Member of the British Association of Counselling & Psychotherapy (MBACP)
+• Registered Member of the British Association of Counselling & Psychotherapy (MBACP)

-EMDR Certified Practitioner EMDR Centre London
+• EMDR Certified Practitioner EMDR Centre London

-Clinical Complex Trauma Professional Certificate Level I (CCTP I)
+• Clinical Complex Trauma Professional Certificate Level I (CCTP I)

-Clinical Complex Trauma Professional Certificate Level II (CCTP II)
+• Clinical Complex Trauma Professional Certificate Level II (CCTP II)

-I’m particularly drawn to exploring how our body shapes our emotional experiences and how our mental and emotional states, in turn, deeply influence our physical health.
+I’m particularly drawn to exploring how our body shapes our emotional experiences and how our mental and emotional states, in turn, influence our physical health.

-By exploring the deep interconnectedness of mind, brain, and body, we can begin to understand how the impact of trauma and attachment-related challenges is often stored within the body itself.
-Recognising these imprints creates the opportunity to engage with evidence-based, somatically-informed approaches that support the safe release, resolution, and healing of these internal wounds.
+By engaging with this deep interconnectedness , we can begin to understand how the impact of trauma and attachment related challenges are often held within the body itself.
+Recognising these embodied imprints opens the door to somatically-informed, evidence based approaches that support the safe release, integration and healing of these internal wounds.

 The body most definitely keeps the score!